Shuvee Etrata: Early life and education

-Shuvee Chrisna Villanueva Etrata was born on June 4, 2001 in Bantayan Island, Cebu but grew up in Polomolok, South Cotabato, her father's hometown.
-She was named after the initials of the University of Visayas, UV, as her parents had met at the school.
+Shuvee Chrisna Villanueva Etrata was born on June 4, 2001 in Bantayan Island, Cebu.
+She spent much of her childhood in Polomolok, South Cotabato, Philippines, her father's hometown.
+She was named after the initials of the University of Visayas (UV), as her parents Michael and Jorina had met at the school.
 She is the eldest of nine siblings and has been financially supporting her family with her earnings as a content creator.

 According to Etrata, others bullied her in her home province due to her morena complexion, although when she moved to Manila, she found that the entertainment industry considered her brown skin to be an asset.

 Etrata studied physical therapy at the Cebu Doctors' University, commuting from Compostela to Cebu City for her classes, as her father did not permit her to stay in a boarding house.
-However, she decided to pursue showbiz instead because she saw it as an easier way to support her family, whereas becoming a physical therapist was a long process.
+However, she decided to pursue show business instead because she saw it as an easier way to support her family, whereas becoming a physical therapist was a long process.
 Her conversation with her mother before joining Pinoy Big Brother: Celebrity Collab Edition (PBB) went viral when a Facebook post translated the original Cebuano into Tagalog.
 Etrata had said, "Ma, PBB is my last big shot.
-If showbiz really isn't for me, I'll go back to Cebu and finish my studies."
+If showbiz (show business) really isn't for me, I'll go back to Cebu and finish my studies."